Local fallen firefighters honored at national memorial in Maryland

-EMMITSBURG, MD (WHTM) — Three local firefighters who died in the line of duty are being remembered this weekend by the National Fallen Firefighters Foundation.
+EMMITSBURG, MD (WHTM) — Three local firefighters who died in the line of duty were remembered this weekend by the National Fallen Firefighters Foundation.

-York City firefighters Ivan Flansca and Zachary Anthony were killed after a building collapse at the burnt-out former Weaver Organ and Piano building in March of 2018.
+York firefighters Ivan Flansca and Zachary Anthony were killed after a building collapse at the former Weaver Organ and Piano building in March 2018.

 There will be a service in their honor Sunday morning at 10 a.m.
 You can watch the service on the National Fallen Firefighters Foundation website.